santanor/COVID-19-cli/README.md

 ## Usage
 ### Global information
-Run the `covid` command without any parameters to get the latest global information about COVID-19
+Run the `covid global` command to get the latest global information about COVID-19
+### Top information
+Run the command `covid top` to display the top 10 affected countries by total number of cases.
+You can specify the number of countries to show by adding the flag `-l --limit`. for example `covid top -l 20`.
 ### By Country
-Use the parameter `-c` or `--country` to filter the information by country name or code.
+Use the parameter `country` to filter the information by country name or code.

-`covid -c Spain`
+`covid country Spain`

-`covid -c IT`
+`covid country IT`

-`covid --country China`
+`covid country China`